 There is a common misconception that pregnancy multivitamins should only be taken in the first 3 months of pregnancy.
 In fact, we have strong evidence that it is best to start taking a multivitamin when you begin actively trying to conceive, and certainly from at least one month before you fall pregnant.
-Folate supplementation is critical throughout the first trimester while baby’s brain and spine are in rapid development.
-There are nutritional supplements besides folate that continue to be important in your second trimester, third trimester and also in breastfeeding.
+Folate supplementation is critical throughout the first trimester while the baby’s brain and spine are in rapid development.
+There are nutritional supplements besides folate that continue to be important in your second trimester, third trimester, and also in breastfeeding.

 3. My multivitamin is making me nauseous.
 What should I do?

 Iron may be the culprit.
 If your multivitamin has a high iron content (such as Elevit), switch to a brand with lower iron.
-If the nausea persists, some women are tempted to stop their multivitamin altogether, or switch to a more targeted supplement (e.g., a folate and iodine tablet such as Blackmores I-Folic).
+If nausea persists, some women are tempted to stop their multivitamins altogether, or switch to a more targeted supplement (e.g., a folate and iodine tablet such as Blackmores I-Folic).
 The risk here is that the women who stop taking multivitamins are also more likely to be experiencing significant morning sickness.
 These women may have very limited food intake and are at higher risk of nutritional deficiencies.